top of page

 CONCERN: Achilles Tendinopathy

-What is Achilles Tendinopathy?
+What Is Achilles Tendinopathy?

 • Pain or stiffness at the back of the heel

-• Morning stiffness that improves with movement
+• Morning stiffness that improves with gentle movement

-• Tenderness when squeezing the tendon
+• Tenderness when squeezing the Achilles tendon

 • Pain during running, jumping, or prolonged walking

-• Swelling or thickening of the tendon
+• Swelling or thickening around the tendon

 What Contributes to Achilles Tendinopathy?

-• Limited ankle mobility
+• Limited ankle mobility, especially reduced dorsiflexion

-• Tight calf muscles
+• Tight or overworked calf muscles

-• Reduced hip stability
+• Reduced hip stability or lower limb control

-• Inadequate recovery between workouts
+• Inadequate recovery between workouts or sport sessions

-• Improper footwear
+• Improper footwear or sudden footwear changes

-• Compensation from previous ankle injuries
+• Compensation from previous ankle sprains or lower limb injuries

 How Manual Therapy May Help